AntonZimyanin/printBot/README.md

 # PrintBot

-Welcome to PrintBot, a Telegram bot designed to assist:
+Welcome to PrintBot, a Telegram bot designed to provide the following services:
-- check messages in groups
+- Monitor and check messages in groups
-- create online orders
+- Facilitate the creation of online orders

 ## Commands